joaowiciuk/Messenger_Chicken/README.md

 I couldn't find any open source TCPR client for KAG, so i made my own, so other people can use it.

+# Todo
+- Make text stick to the bottom of the console
+- Add colours?
+- Add quit commands
+- Let you save servers to quickly connect back
+- Don't let the program crash if server is not found